Arbroath and Forfar Railway: The Aberdeen Railway opens

 The Aberdeen Railway started operation on 1 February 1848; the Arbroath and Forfar line, leased in perpetuity, was simply a branch of the larger concern, which itself was just one link in a chain of railways.
 For a period the Aberdeen Railway, itself gripped by shortage of capital, was only open as far north as Bridge of Dun.
-(The A&FR Company continued in existence, receiving and distributing the lease charge, until 1923.)
+(The Arbroath and Forfar Railway Company continued in existence, receiving and distributing the lease charge, until 1923.)